 - Work with Teams: Structural drafting often involves collaboration with other engineers, architects, and contractors.
 Effective communication and teamwork are crucial for successful project execution.

-- Use Collaboration Tools: Utilize collaboration tools like BIM 360 or Navisworks to share and manage your models.
+- Use Collaboration Tools: Utilise collaboration tools like BIM 360 or Navisworks to share and manage your models.
 These tools facilitate real-time collaboration and project management.

 Conclusion